Primigenus/meteor-demo/meteor101.md

 ^And the current hip thing, live updates.
 But live updates with Meteor are dramatically simpler to implement than any other platform, which leads me to...

 ---

-# The One True Principle
-## Ease of Use

-^In my opinion, the biggest value Meteor brings is a revolutionary simplification of programming.
-It achieves this by rethinking a lot of stuff we thought had already been solved.
-It takes a little while to grok completely, but once it clicks, you feel like you've been transported to the future and can't go back. :)

-^Ease of use means Meteor is easier to get into, but also that you create fewer bugs just by virtue of the way the platform is built.
-In this way it reminds me of functional programming.

----